selkies-project/selkies-gstreamer/docs/component.md

 ### Mandatory Components

-There are currently three mandatory components in Selkies-GStreamer:
+There are currently three mandatory components in Selkies-GStreamer.

+All mandatory components are available for download in the [Releases](https://github.com/selkies-project/selkies-gstreamer/releases) for the latest stable version, or [GitHub Actions Workflow Runs](https://github.com/selkies-project/selkies-gstreamer/actions) `Build & publish all images` Build Artifacts (under `Artifacts Produced during runtime`) for each commit from the `main` branch.

 #### [Python Application](/src/selkies_gstreamer):